wilsonw926/ios-decal-lab6/README.md

 As for the implementation of the design, you may use either method of programmatic design introduced during lecture (that is, you can either use frames or NSLayoutConstraints).

-If you decide to go ahead with Frame-based layout, you may want to use some of the code examples below
+If you decide to go ahead with **Frame-based layout**, you may want to use some of the code examples below

 	// initializer for CGRect.
 This returns a rectangle with the given size and
 	// position that can be used to set the frame of your UI elements.